grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

 ## When to use

-When you want to maintain a constant number of iterations without being affected by the performance of the system under test.
+When you want iterations to remain constant, independent of the performance of the system under test.
 This approach is useful for a more accurate representation of RPS, for example.